Wabinab/Wabinab.github.io/_posts/2023-01-24-Thinking, Fast and Slow.md

 ## Edit during Chapter 20
 One now know that you can speak of your informed belief when it's a visual illusion; and one think that's true for oneself.
 One still see it as longer, but one know these kinds of trick questions comes up (in a kind environment) to trick you, so immediate disbelief arise to suppress System 1.

-(Will be updated again if one found more as one haven't finish the book).

 ## Edit during Chapter 25: Bernoulli's Errors
 One don't think this is considered an error.
 Thing is, perhaps one didn't read the actual research paper, so one might be confused.
 This is how one sees it: